Sailing League Problems: Additional connections and remarks

 The sailing league problem discussed in this paper strictly requires the flights to be a partition of the teams, but principally allows different values for $\lambda(t, t')$.
 If we strictly require that the pairing list is perfect but allow that the flights might not partition the teams, we get the following related problem:

 Let $\Nteams$, $\Ninrace$, $\lambda'$ be positive integer parameters.
 A \emph{relaxed pairing list} (with respect to the given parameters) is a $(\Nteams, \Ninrace, \lambda)$-block design with $\lambda \geq \lambda'$ where additionally the races are organized in a list of flights which are partitions of respective subsets of the teams.
+One could then ask to find an $(\Nteams, \Ninrace, \lambda')$-relaxed pairing list such that the number of flights is as small as possible.
+In an event planned with this premise, each pair of teams would meet \emph{exactly} the same number of times $\lambda$ in as few flights as possible.